-- A7.1.1 The development of proposals coming forward within the SPD area, and the subsequent submission of planning applications, will need to demonstrate how they take account of technical or other reports or material which forms part of the evidence base underpinning the preparation of the Local Plan, this SPD or other planning requirements of the City Council. - A7.1.2 Technical Assessments and Reports carried out to specifically form the evidence base of this SPD include: - Central Winchester Regeneration Transport Study (26th May 2017) Prepared by Atkins - Central Winchester Regeneration FRA (March 2017) Flood Risk Assessment prepared by Wallingford HydroSolutions Limited - Retail Market Report Central Winchester Commentary 2017 Prepared by Propernomics - Central Winchester Regeneration Preliminary Ecological Appraisal (March 2017) Prepared by ECOSA Ltd - Desk Study and Preliminary Risk Assessment (January 2017) Contamination Report prepared by RPS - Archaeological Desk-based Assessment (April 2017) Prepared by PJO Archaeology - A7.1.3 Further reference should be made to the local evidence base which informed the Local Plan: Parts 1 and 2.
+- A7.1.1 The development of proposals coming forward within the SPD area, and the subsequent submission of planning applications, will need to demonstrate how they take account of technical or other reports or material which forms part of the evidence base underpinning the preparation of the Local Plan, this SPD or other planning requirements of the City Council. - A7.1.2 Technical Assessments and Reports carried out to specifically form the evidence base of this SPD include: - Central Winchester Regeneration Transport Study (26th May 2017) Prepared by Atkins - Central Winchester Regeneration FRA (March 2017) Flood Risk Assessment prepared by Wallingford HydroSolutions Limited - Retail Market Report Central Winchester Commentary 2017 Prepared by Propernomics - Central Winchester Regeneration Preliminary Ecological Appraisal (March 2017) Prepared by ECOSA Ltd - Desk Study and Preliminary Risk Assessment (January 2017) Contamination Report prepared by RPS - Archaeological Desk-based Assessment (April 2017) Prepared by PJO Archaeology - The Central Winchester Regeneration Site and Archaeology (V.6 Final 09.03.2018) Prepared by the CWR Archaeology Advisory Panel - A7.1.3 Further reference should be made to the local evidence base which informed the Local Plan: Parts 1 and 2.